 Please take advantage of the Parent Portal on the school districts website.
 I encourage your participation in your child's education and school activities.
 There are plenty of opportunities for you to volunteer in various areas throughout the school.
-Below are some of the areas that I will need your assistance: Here is my contact information (706) 569-2960 or Gaddy.Maxine.R@muscogee.k12.ga.us.
+Please contact me at (706) 569-2960 or Gaddy.Maxine.R@muscogee.k12.ga.us.